lectron/kosmos/README.md

 ##Requirements
  * BungeeCord: serve as a proxy server (equivalent to Nginx or HAProxy in web hosting)
  * Spigot: serve as Minecraft server.
 Spigot is important because it has "--world-dir" flag at startup, which specifies the directory for all world maps.
- * MySQL server: Necessary database...
+ * MySQL server: Necessary database.

 ---